 The full payment of tuition and fees is required before the start of a given semester.
 Prior to each semester, Concordia University will mail a statement of the student's account including tuition and fees.
 If the student is receiving financial aid, the anticipated amount is subtracted from the "payment due" on the account statement to arrive at the revised balance due.
 This revised balance is due before the start of the semester.
-Students may be dropped from classes, if payment or arrangements are not made on time.
+Students will be dropped from all classes, if payment is not made or a payment plan is not arranged by the first day of class.